Chart Color Schemes

 Residential development activity is slightly higher than average within Tea Gardens when compared nationally

-Tea Gardens has recorded approximately 21 residential properties granted approval annually.
-Over the past five financial years, from FY-21 to FY-25, around 109 homes were approved, with a further 9 approved in FY-26 so far.
-On average, each dwelling accommodated about 2.4 new residents per year over these years.
+Based on AreaSearch analysis of ABS building approval numbers from statistical area data, Tea Gardens recorded approximately 21 residential properties granted approval annually.
+Over the past five financial years, between FY-21 and FY-25, around 108 homes were approved, with an additional 9 approved so far in FY-26.
+On average, each dwelling accommodated about 2.4 new residents per year over these five financial years, indicating solid demand that supports property values.

-The average expected construction cost value of new homes was $589,000, indicating focus on the premium market and high-end developments.
-In FY-26, commercial approvals amounted to $847,000, suggesting minimal commercial development activity.
-Tea Gardens maintains similar construction rates per person relative to the rest of NSW, supporting market stability in line with regional patterns, although building activity has slowed recently.
+The average construction cost value of new homes was approximately $589,000, suggesting developers focused on the premium market with high-end developments.
+This financial year, there have been around $847,000 in commercial approvals, indicating minimal commercial development activity.
+Compared to Rest of NSW, Tea Gardens maintains similar construction rates per person, supporting market stability aligned with regional patterns, although building activity has slowed in recent years.

 Frequently Asked Questions - Development